martinsb/quizzing/README.md

 * I created context, `SettingsContext` so that I don't have to drill most common values (user's  name, chosen quiz id) through the components

+## Error handling

+* Hooks return errors but UI does not really handle them.

 ---

 # Getting Started with Create React App